justcatthefish/ctf-writeups/2021-10-24-AsisQualsCTF2021/web_lovely_nonces/README.md

 });
 ```

-we realized that Cookie containing the flag has no `sameSite` attribute set meaning
+we realized that Cookie containing the flag has no `SameSite` attribute set meaning
-that its default `LaX` and therefore won't be sent in a few cases, including ours - `iframe`.
+that its default `Lax` and therefore won't be sent in a few cases, including ours - `iframe`.

 That left us with top-level navigation which worked like a charm.